sgtaylor16/sgtaylor16.github.io/snippets/categorical.md

 s = pd.Series(["a","b","c","a", dtype = "category")
 ```

-* by converting an existing series or column to a category dtype.
+* By converting an existing series or column to a category dtype.

 ```python
 df = pd.DataFrame({"A":["a", "b", "c", "a"]})